You can add SEV-ES to an existing virtual machine to provide enhanced security to the guest operating system.

 - The system must be installed with an AMD EPYC 7xx2 (code named "Rome") or later CPU and supporting BIOS.

-- SEV-ES must be enabled in the BIOS.
+- SEV-ES must be activated in the BIOS.

 - The number of SEV-ES virtual machines per ESXi host is controlled by the BIOS.
-When enabling SEV-ES in the BIOS, enter a value for the Minimum SEV non-ES ASID setting equal to the number of SEV-ES virtual machines plus one.
+When activating SEV-ES in the BIOS, enter a value for the Minimum SEV non-ES ASID setting equal to the number of SEV-ES virtual machines plus one.
 For example, if you have 12 virtual machines that you want to run concurrently, enter 13.
-Settings as high as 500 are supported by ESXi.

-Note: vSphere 7.0 Update 1 supports 16 SEV-ES enabled virtual machines per ESXi host.
-Using a higher setting in the BIOS does not prevent SEV-ES from working, however, the limit of 16 still applies.
+Note: vSphere 7.0 Update 1 supports 16 SEV-ES activated virtual machines per ESXi host.
+Using a higher setting in the BIOS does not prevent SEV-ES from working, however, the limit of 16 still applies. vSphere 7.0 Update 2 supports 480 SEV-ES activated virtual machines per ESXi host.

 - The ESXi host running in your environment must be ESXi 7.0 Update 1 or later.